nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 Novelty and spontaneity make sense.
 But what do we mean by ‘relevance’?

-According to Csikszentmihalyi, “...creativity does not happen inside people’s heads, but in the interactions between a person’s thoughts and a sociocultural context.”
+According to Csikszentmihalyi, “creativity does not happen inside people’s heads, but in the interactions between a person’s thoughts and a sociocultural context.”
 He outlines three elements for what he refers to as The Systems Model of creativity:

 * a culture that contains symbolic rules